 The Financial Action Task Force (FATF) (on Money Laundering) is an independent intergovernmental organisation.
 It is made up of 36 member nations.
 It is charged with developing policies to combat money laundering and terrorist financing.
-One of its main tasks is to publish and update Recommendations which set the international standard for anti-money laundering measures to tackle the financing of terrorism.
+One of its main tasks is to publish and update Recommendations which set the international standard for measures to tackle money laundering and the financing of terrorism.
 These provisions set out principles for the approaches and actions to be taken by its members.
 The measures do however allow countries a level of flexibility as regards their implementation due to the fact that countries have various priorities and different constitutional frameworks.

 The Department of Finance leads the delegation of the various State bodies at FATF meetings.

-Financial Action Task Force on Higher Risk Countries.
+Financial Action Task Force on Higher Risk Countries

 At recent meetings of the FATF a number of public statements on high-risk and non-cooperative jurisdictions have been issued: